CDAT/cdms/docs/source/manual/cdms_5.rst

 ~~~~~~~~

 Data read via the CDMS Python interface can be plotted using the ``vcs``
 module.
-This module, part of the Ultrascale Visualization Climate Data
+This module, part of the Climate Data
-Analysis Tool (UV-CDAT) is documented in the UV-CDAT reference manual.
+Analysis Tool (CDAT) is documented in the CDAT reference manual.
 The ``vcs`` module provides access to the functionality of the VCS
 visualization program.